 Early this morning, I had an interesting dream.
 I was with two or three people whom I can't recall now, and we were walking on a path in a field by a brook.
 When I looked up, I saw the sun and the moon, about three feet apart, vividly etched in the blue sky.
 The sun was the same color as the moon, and it was not fully round but was shaded by a third.
 The moon was about ten days past the new moon.
 I told my companions that when the sun and the moon appear together it means a great calamity is about to befall the nation.
 Then I woke up.
 Maybe my brain is somehow injured, but from way back I've often dreamed all night long.
-I've never had a dream like that, though.
-A crescent-shaped sun and moon.
-I wonder what all this means?
+I've never had a dream like that, I wonder what the defendants in the men's prison are thinking of now as they look out at the cold snow from the three-foot iron windows?